 These powerboards provide protection against voltage surges that have the potential to damage appliances that are connected to the powerboard.
 A common design uses an MOV ( metal oxide varistor ) that acts like a switch when more that 275Volts is detected; the MOV diverts the voltage and current back through the neutral or earth.
 Having the surge protection device will probably add around an extra $10 to your powerboard.
 Well worth considering when you use a powerboard to supply sensitive or expensive appliances, such as computers, servers, refrigerators, TVs, illuminated signs etc.

 RCDs save lives.
 They are designed to protect people from electric shock.
 Many powerboards have them incorporated into the supply lead or the chassis of the powerboard.
 Tradies will be familiar with the square orange “power block” powerboards used on building sites.
-Although having the RCD can add an extra $30 – $40 to the cost but they are an invaluable safety feature that could protect you from a debilitating electric shock or even save your life.
-Keep in mind they need to be checked by a competent person who provides an RCD testing service.
+Although having the RCD is an acronym for Residual Current Device.
+They are also known as safety switches.
+RCDs are designed to protect people from electric shock.
+More can add an extra $30 – $40 to the cost but they are an invaluable safety feature that could protect you from a debilitating electric shock or even save your life.
+Keep in mind they need to be checked by a A competent person is one who the responsible person ensures has the necessary practical and theoretical skills, acquired through training, qualification, experience or a combination of these, to correctly undertake the required tasks.
+Source: AS/NZS 3760 More who provides an RCD testing service.